 Literal square brackets and (doubled) backslashes MAY appear anywhere else in a plain text message without being escaped.

-If link destination is a non-negative integer, it SHALL refer to a location object (§3.28) whose id property (§3.28.2) equals the value of link destination.
+In both plain text and formatted messages, if link destination is a non-negative integer, it SHALL refer to a location object (§3.28) whose id property (§3.28.2) equals the value of link destination.
 In this case, theResult SHALL contain exactly one location object with that id.

 NOTE 3: Negative values are forbidden because their use would suggest some non-obvious semantic difference between positive and negative values.